Roseyjarvis/msc_2022/README.md

 # data repo for collaborative working

-This is a github repo so we can work collaboratively and so you guys can learn (if you don't already know) version control which is really important for good science (in my opinion).
+This is a github repo so we can work collaboratively and so you guys can learn (if you don't already know) version control which is really useful for science (in my opinion).
 I will expand on this later but it's late as I'm writing this.

 Feel free to fork the repo, clone it locally if you like, or load files directly into R via:
 ```